Cost Guide

 Free for your first property.
 No credit card required.

-A Landlord Insurance typically costs between £150 and £400.
+Landlord Insurance typically costs between £150 and £400.
 Annual premium for a standard single-let property.
 A 2-bedroom flat typically costs £150–£220/year for buildings-only cover.
 A 3-bedroom house with contents and liability is £250–£350/year.
 HMO insurance is significantly more expensive (£400–£800+/year).
 Rent guarantee and legal expenses add £100–£200/year.
 Premiums vary by location, property age, and claims history.
 Prices vary by region, property size, and the specific professional you use.
 London and the South East tend to be at the higher end of the range.

-Is a Landlord Insurance tax deductible for landlords?
+Is Landlord Insurance tax deductible for landlords?

 Yes.
-The cost of a Landlord Insurance is an allowable expense that can be deducted from your rental income for tax purposes.
+The cost of Landlord Insurance is an allowable expense that can be deducted from your rental income for tax purposes.
 Keep the receipt and invoice as evidence.
 This applies whether you are a sole trader landlord or operate through a limited company.